andrewyun0403/jira-9.12.14-mcp-server/README.md

 2. Go to Account Settings > Security > Create and manage API tokens
 3. Click "Create API token"
 4. Give it a name like "MCP Server"
-5. Copy the generated token to your `.env` file
+5. Copy the generated token to your `.env` file or MCP JSON configuration

 ## Usage